 Once you've picked a category, you'll find a robust set of tools to create and customize your event.
 This includes a new type of header image at the top of your event (which gets used in a few other places), and a snappy preview mode that lets you quickly switch between editing and previewing your event detail page.

 - Upload and embed images - You can upload images to be hosted on our servers, or you can link to images you have hosted elsewhere.
 JPGs, PNGs, and animated GIFs are the formats to use.
+Images included in the body of your event will appear as max of 800px wide.

 - Embed YouTube videos - You can insert one or more YouTube videos and specify how you'd like them to be presented on the page.